-The Ketu Mahadasha Moon Antardasha runs 7 months.
-It is the fourth sub-period inside the 7-year Ketu Mahadasha, opening after the Ketu-Sun antardasha (4 months 6 days).
-Across the 7 months, two karakas operate concurrently in the chart's dasha hierarchy: Ketu as Mahadasha lord setting the seven-year separation texture, Moon as antardasha lord contributing emotional dissolution overlay.
+The Ketu mahadasha Moon antardasha runs 7 months as the 4th sub-period inside the 7-year Ketu mahadasha.
+Across the 7 months, two karakas operate concurrently in the chart's dasha hierarchy: Ketu as mahadasha lord setting the 7-year texture of moksha, dissolution, past-life karma, spiritual fire and the detachment register, Moon as antardasha lord contributing the mind, mother, emotional foundation, public reception and the cyclic register overlay.

 Where the sub-period falls in the Vimshottari sequence

-The Moon sub-period sits in the fourth slot.
-It opens after the Ketu-Sun antardasha (4 months 6 days).
-Exact start and end dates for any chart can be computed from the natal Moon nakshatra-pada and the date of Ketu Mahadasha onset.
+The 7-year Ketu mahadasha divides into nine antardasha sub-periods in fixed Vimshottari order starting with Ketu itself.
+The Moon sub-period sits at position 4 of 9.
+Exact start and end dates for any chart can be computed from the natal Moon nakshatra-pada and the date of Ketu mahadasha onset.
 The Tempora dasha engine produces this to the day.

 The Moon karaka overlay